jkminder/data2neo/docs/documentation.md

     REQUIRED(RELATION(from, "relation type", MATCH("other", key="value")), "No match for label other and key=value"):
 ```
 ## Py2neo Extensions
 The rel2graph library relies on py2neo for the connection to a neo4j graph.
-As py2neo is limited for specific use-cases, this library provides some useful extensions.
+As py2neo is limited for specific use-cases, this library provides some helpful extensions.
 ### Graph with parallel relations
 Py2neo does not allow the creation of parallel relations: Two parallel relations of the same type between the same two nodes.
 If two parallel relations are created, they are automatically merged.

 <img src="assets/images/parallel_relations.png" width="300"/>

 Use the `GraphWithParallelRelations` class to initiate your graph before passing it to the rel2graph [`Converter`](api.md#Converter) to allow for such parallel relations.
-The `GraphWithParallelRelations` behaves like a normal py2neo graph but supports the creation and the merging of parallel relations.
+The `GraphWithParallelRelations` behaves like a normal py2neo graph but supports the creation of parallel relations.
+If you want to merge relations with a `GraphWithParallelRelations` you can specify a [primary attribute for a relation](#merging-relations).
 ```python
 from rel2graph.py2neo_extensions import GraphWithParallelRelations from rel2graph import Converter ...